 About us & FAQs

 Charbel Blinds is a small, independent family business owned and managed by John Pritchard and Alexandra Gregory.
-We first opened our doors in June 2018 and since then we have covered almost 2000 windows, doors and roofs within Ross-on-Wye, Monmouth and the surrounding areas.
+We first opened our doors in June 2018 and since then we have covered thousands of windows, doors and roofs within Ross-on-Wye, Monmouth and the surrounding areas.

 Who we are